ElianKars/StreamDeck-Multiple-Counters/README.md

 <img src="preview2.jpg" height="400" width="800" alt="Photo of the buttons in action">

 ### Counter Action
-1. Drag the Counter action to your Stream Deck
+1. Drag the Counter Action to your Stream Deck
 2. Configure settings:
    - **`Title`**: Leave this field blank; it is only read for styling (font, size, alignment), not for the counter label.
    - **`Prefix Title`:** Set your label shown before the value.
    - **`Increment By`:** Choose value between `1-10`.
    - **`Sync group ID`:** Set an ID to group counters for synchronised increment.
 Example: `sync1`
    - **`Reset group ID`:** Set an ID to group counters for reset.
-Must match with 'Reset group ID' in a reset action.
+Must match with 'Reset group ID' in a Reset Action.
 Example: `reset1`
+   - **`Hold → reset tile (ms)`:** Milliseconds to press and hold the key, to reset this counter to 0.
+Useful if you prefer not to use a separate Reset Action.
+   - **`Hold → reset group (ms)`:** Milliseconds to press and hold the key, to reset all counters that share the same Reset group ID to 0.
+Useful if you prefer not to use a separate Reset Action.
    - **`Display-only`:** Button shows the live value but ignores presses.
 Counter can still be updated in a sync group.
    - **`Background Color`:** Choose a color.